honey/honey/README.md

   - javascript
 ```

-Honey is a blend of JSON's simplicity and markdown's legibility, designed to
+HONEY is a blend of JSON's simplicity and markdown's legibility, designed to
 play well with version control systems and not scare off humans.

 ```